Model Selection Principles in Misspecified Models: Model misspecification and model selection principles

 where the expectation is taken with respect to the true distribution $G_n$.

 \item[b)] Assume $\alpha_{\mathfrak{M}_1} = \cdots = \alpha_{\mathfrak{M}_M}$.
 Then we have

 \end{itemize} \end{proposition}

-Proposition 2 holds regardless whether or not the true model is in the set of candidate models.
-We see also that for each $m \in \{1, \cdots, M\}$, $-S(\by, \mathfrak{M}_m; F_n) + \log \alpha_{\mathfrak{M}_m}$ gives, up to a common additive constant, an unbiased estimate of $I\left(g_n; \frac{d \nu_m}{d \mu_0}\right)$.
-We also see that the Bayesian principle of model selection can be restated as choosing the model that minimizes the KL divergence of the marginal distribution of the response vector $\bY$ from its true distribtution, provided that we assign equal prior probabilities on the $M$ competing models.
+Proposition \ref{prop1} holds true regardless of whether or not the true model is in the set of candidate models.
+We see that for each $m \in \{1, \cdots, M\}$, $-S(\by, \mathfrak{M}_m; F_n) + \log \alpha_{\mathfrak{M}_m}$ gives, up to a common additive constant, an unbiased estimate of $I\left(g_n; \frac{d \nu_m}{d \mu_0}\right)$.
+This shows that the Bayesian principle of model selection can be restated as choosing the model that minimizes the KL divergence of the marginal distribution of the response vector $\bY$ from its true distribution, provided that we assign equal prior probabilities on the $M$ competing models.